MayoCalc / Blog / Health

 The Limitations of BMI

-It does not distinguish between muscle and fat.
+It doesn't distinguish between muscle and fat.
 A muscular athlete and a sedentary person of the same height and weight will have the same BMI, even though their body composition and health profiles are completely different.
 Many professional athletes have BMIs in the "overweight" range despite having very low body fat.

 It changes with age.
 Older adults tend to lose muscle and gain fat, so a "normal" BMI in a 75-year-old may mask significant muscle loss.
 Conversely, carrying a slightly higher BMI in older age has been associated with better outcomes in some studies, a phenomenon called the "obesity paradox."